In this post, I’m going to do a reflection about some of my key frustrations with the idealized “online home business” and internet marketing.

 Basically, I did some digging and followed some instructions that I found online to try and set this up.
 The instructions I found were dated to 2013 but there had been updated to 2016, so I figured “okay, that’s fairly recent, that should be fine.“

-So I was going through these instructions, and first thing you ought to set up is a VPN to protect your IP address and show Google that you’re coming from a US IP address so that they are tricked into giving you the number, right?
+So I was going through these instructions, and the first thing you ought to set up is a VPN to protect your IP address and show Google that you’re coming from a US IP address so that they are tricked into giving you the number, right?

-I was able to use a proxy service to do this easily but then there was the problem because my Google account was already verified using a Canadian phone number (my phone number) so I had to delete the Canadian phone number.
+I was able to use a proxy service to do this easily but then there was a problem because my Google account was already verified using a Canadian phone number (my phone number) so I had to delete the Canadian phone number.

 Then I tried again, but you can only get a Google phone number by coming from a US IP address AND ALSO verifying that you have an existing US phone number.

-Okay, so then after doing some more digging, I went to a site called Twilio and there you can do a free trial where you can get a US number for free and you can forward calls and text for free to any other verified number – aka your own cell phone no matter where you are in the world.
+Okay, so then after doing some more digging, I went to a site called Twilio, and there you can do a free trial where you can get a US number for free and you can forward calls and text for free to any other verified number – aka your own cell phone no matter where you are in the world.